ghord/pipeware/Readme.md

 }
 ```

-Next, lets define simple pipeline with a middleware that echoes request payload as a response:
+Next, lets define simple async pipeline with a middleware that echoes request payload as a response:

 ```c#